cms-orbits/cms-users-admin/README.md

 The file is locate in src/main/resources.

 #### Cookie secret
 The cookie secret key is a string characters which is used to encrypt a user password.
-It's mandatory to put the same string that was added at the CMS configuration file.
+It's mandatory to put the same string that was added in CMS configuration file.

 ```yml